nasa/cumulus-orca/tasks/copy_to_glacier/README.md

     handler(event: Dict[str, Union[List[str], Dict]], context: object) -> Any
         Lambda handler.
-Runs a cumulus task that Copies the files in {event}['input'] from the collection specified in {config} to the default ORCA bucket.
+Runs a cumulus task that Copies the files in {event}['input']
+        to the default ORCA bucket.
 Environment variables must be set to provide a default ORCA bucket to store the files in.
             Environment Vars:
                 ORCA_DEFAULT_BUCKET (str, required): Name of the default S3 Glacier